RELIGION & FGM

-Two expert on the subject will contribute to the debate : the Imam Moussé Fall, coordinator of the Islam and Population Network from Senegal, an active network in the fight against FGM, especially through awareness-raising activities of religious leaders ; and the scholar and activist Maryam Sheikh Abdi’s who wrote a report of the Population Council « Delinking Female Genital Mutilation/Cutting from Islam » and the study « A Religious Oriented Approach to Addressing FGM/C among the Somali Community of Wajir, Kenya», availables on the thematic note.
+Two experts on the subject contributed to the debate : the Imam Moussé Fall, coordinator of the Islam and Population Network from Senegal, an active network in the fight against FGM, especially through awareness-raising activities of religious leaders ; and the scholar and activist Maryam Sheikh Abdi’s who wrote a report of the Population Council « Delinking Female Genital Mutilation/Cutting from Islam » and the study « A Religious Oriented Approach to Addressing FGM/C among the Somali Community of Wajir, Kenya», available on the thematic note.

 Aldeeb Abu-Sahlieh S., Sami A, 2012, Centre de droit arabe et musulman.
 Circoncision masculine et féminine : débat religieux, médical, social et juridique., Access here

 Aldeeb Abu-Sahlieh S., Sami A., 1994, To Mutilate in the Name of Jehovah or Allah: Legitimization of Male and Female Circumcision, Access here

 Bouhdiba A., 1975, La sexualité en Islam, Access here

 Cohen, Shaye J. D., Oakland,University of California Press, 2005.
 Why Aren’t Jewish Women Circumcised?
 Gender and Covenant in Judaism here

 Christianize: Exode 4:25, Josué 5: 7, Actes: 7: 8, Romains 2:28, Romains 4:11, 1 Corinthiens 6:18

 Earp B.D., Hendry J., Thomson M., 2017, Reason and paradox in medical and family law: shaping children’s bodies, Access here